The program, located in Perugia, begins with a four day tour in

 Excursions & Events

-In addition to the initial tour in Rome, students will participate on two weekend excursions to Venice and the Islands, and Naples, Pompei, and Capri will be offered during the program.
+In addition to the initial tour in Rome, students will participate on two weekend excursions to Venice and the Islands, and Florence with the Island of Elba will be offered during the program.
 Breakfast and dinner, accommodation, transportation, and some entrance to museums included during the excursions.

 The director will organize the flight for the students, who will make any deposits and payments directly to the travel agency.
 Students may also choose to make their own flight arrangements, but they have to arrive in Rome -Leonardo Da Vinci, Fiumicino- when requested.